GiancarlosIO/100-days-of-code/log.md

 **Today's Progress**: Instead of building the layout of my #slackClone using normal css/flex I thought it should be funnier if I built it with css-grid.
 I finished the first section of the css-grid free-course in @scrimba_com

 **Thoughts:** CSS-GRID is awesome!!!!!!!!!!!

+### Day 4: April 24, 2018

+**Today's Progress**: Learning about css-grid is enjoyable, it makes the layout so simple, I think I can finally continue with the layout of my #slackClone using css-grid + flexbox

+**Thoughts:** CSS-GRID is so awesome!!!!!!!!!!!